HaLast revised 2016-11-28; not a substitute for legal advice from a licensed attorney.

 Laws restricting “exports” of technology

 Startups that do any kind of business in other countries should watch out for the laws that govern “exports” of “technology.”
-Even disclosing certain categories of information to non-U.S. nationals can constitute an “export.”
-The Johns Hopkins University Web site contains a useful primer on the subject.
+Even disclosing certain categories of information to non-U.S. nationals can constitute an “export” that can lead to fines and/or imprisonment.
+Harvard University’s Web site contains a useful slide-deck primer on the subject (apparently from the Smithsonian Institution); another informative slide deck is at the Washington State University site.

 The export-control laws are typically (but not exclusively) a concern with regard to encryption technology.
-For information on that subject, see, for example:
+For information on encryption exports, see, for example:

 - this understandable Microsoft explanation concerning what it takes to qualify to sell at app at Microsoft’s app store;